Atlanta Nursing Home Neglect Lawyer

 Although common, suicide at all ages often goes ignored.
-There’s a perceived stigma around suicide, and around mental illness, that means the public often doesn’t want to talk about it.
-But nursing home staff are supposed to be well aware of the risks that elderly residents face, and have the power to help prevent it.
+There’s a perceived stigma around suicide, and mental illness, which means the public often doesn’t want to talk about it.
+However, nursing home staff are supposed to be well aware of the risks that elderly residents face and have the power to help prevent it.

 The reasons for the high elderly suicide rate are not well understood.
 One suggestion is that nursing home residents are simply at higher risk of the same factors that influence suicide anywhere else.
 These factors include: